Haleyo/TCPLoadBalancer/DESIGN.md

 # Authorization

-A simple hardcoded map can be used to identify access.
+A simple hardcoded map, mapping client ID's to a list of server IDs, can be used to identify access.